Death with Dignity Board member Deborah Ziegler remembers her daughter, Brittany Maynard, on the 6th anniversary of her death.

 Many people join the death with dignity movement because they have a personal connection to the issue.
 Their personal stories inform their support of medical aid in dying and inspire us to continue working toward the day when all terminally ill Americans have the right to decide how they die.

-The California Department of Public Health today released the first report on the use of the End of Life Option Act.
-The report, covering the period from June 9, 2016, when the law took effect, to December 31, 2016, shows that 111 Californians took medications to hasten their death.
+The California Department of Public Health has released its latest report on the use of the End of Life Option Act.
+The report, covering 2018, shows that 337 Californians took medications to hasten their death.